 Well, when you’re working to improve your insulin sensitivity, we believe it’s better to reduce your fat intake to 15% of your caloric intake or less, regardless of whether some high-fat foods might also have some protective benefits.

-This is especially true when you’re in the critical early stages of improving your overall health, and potentially dealing with high or unpredictable blood glucose, and all of the symptoms that come along with a high or unpredictable blood glucose).
+This is especially true when you’re in the critical early stages of improving your overall health, and fighting hard for better blood sugar control (as well as all of the symptoms that come along with a high or unpredictable blood glucose).

 So Where Does Olive Oil Fall – Yellow Light or Red Light?